gradle/gradle/design-docs/incremental-build.md

 - `HashClassPathSnapshotter` uses an unbounded cache instantiated in [`GlobalScopeServices`](https://github.com/gradle/gradle/blob/56404fa2cd7c466d7a5e19e8920906beffa9f919/subprojects/core/src/main/groovy/org/gradle/internal/service/scopes/GlobalScopeServices.java#L211-L212)

-## Story: Cleanup stale output files from incremental task after Gradle version change
+## Story: Clean up stale output files from Java compilation after Gradle version change

 Tasks that define inputs and outputs to support incremental build functionality might leave behind stale output files in case task history does not exist.
 This situation might arise if the build changes the Gradle version or if `.gradle` is deleted manually _and_ one or many of the inputs have been changed.
 Any tasks using those outputs as inputs for further processing are affected as well.

 The issue is documented by [issue #821](https://github.com/gradle/gradle/issues/821).
+This story only addresses stale output files created by Java compilation.

 **Example:**